 - 1. Candidates must be U.S. Citizens or permanent residents. - 2.
 Candidates must meet at least one of the NIH-defined criteria for membership in an "underrepresented or minority group."
-Please see the NIH definitions below for underrepresented racial and/or ethnic minority, rural geographic location, and low socioeconomic group. - 3.
-Candidates must be enrolled in one of the following Columbia University schools: Barnard College; Columbia College; College of Physicians and Surgeons; School of Social Work; School of Nursing; College of Dental Medicine; Mailman School of Public Health. - 4.
-Undergraduate candidates must be current sophomores and juniors (i.e., rising juniors or rising seniors in summer 2015), majoring in an eligible department (see list), who have successfully completed coursework in biomedical or behavioral health sciences.
+Please see the NIH definitions below for underrepresented racial and/or ethnic minority, rural geographic location, and low socioeconomic group. - 4.
+Undergraduate candidates must be current sophomores and juniors (i.e., rising juniors or rising seniors in summer 2016), majoring in an eligible department (see list), iv who have successfully completed coursework in biomedical or behavioral health sciences.
 A minimum GPA of 3.0 is required. - 5.
 Graduate candidates must have successfully completed at least one year of graduate coursework by the beginning of the training program.
-NB that the fellowship is an introduction to research, and not appropriate for more advance graduate students.
+NB that the fellowship is an introduction to research, and not appropriate for more advanced graduate students.